dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 * If Xcode has trouble finding `libIntuneMAM.a`, you can fix the problem by adding the path to this library into the linker search paths.

-## FAQ
+## FAQs

 **Are all of the APIs addressable through native Swift or the Objective-C and Swift interoperability?**

-The Intune App SDK APIs are in objective-C only and do not support native Swift.
+The Intune App SDK APIs are in Objective-C only and do not support **native** Swift.
+Swift interoperability with Objective-C is required.

-**Do all users of my application need to be registered with the MAM service?**
+**Do all users of my application need to be registered with the APP-WE service?**

 No. In fact, only work or school accounts should be registered with the Intune App SDK.
 Apps are responsible for determining if an account is used in a work or school context.